Book Type: paperback

 Images: 16 black & white illustrations

-Taken from Charlotte Brontë and the Mysteries of Love: Myth and Allegory in Jane Eyre's blurb:
+About (taken from the blurb of Charlotte Brontë and the Mysteries of Love: Myth and Allegory in Jane Eyre):

 This critical study examines Jane Eyre in terms of the culture from which it sprang.